Purely inseparable coverings of rational double points in positive characteristic: Proof of classification

-Suppose (\ref{case:point}) and (\ref{case:point}$'$).
-If moreover $D$ is of multiplicative type (i.e.\ $h = 1$) then such derivations are classified in \cite{Matsumoto:k3mun}*{Proposition 4.10}.
+If $D$ is of multiplicative type (i.e.\ $h = 1$) then such derivations correspond to $\mu_p$-actions and are classified in \cite{Matsumoto:k3mun}*{Proposition 4.9}.
 More generally, if $h \in B^*$, then we may replace $D$ with $h^{-1/(p-1)} D$, which is of multiplicative type (since $D(h) = 0$ by Lemma \ref{lem:Dh=0}).
-Hereafter we assume $h \in \fm$ and $h' \in \fm'$.
+Dually, we have a classification for the cases where $h' \in B'^*$.
+Hereafter we assume $h \in \idealm$ and $h' \in \idealm'$.

 By \cite{Matsumoto:k3alphap}*{Corollary 3.5}, there are partial resolutions $\map{f}{\tilde{X}}{X}$ and $\map{f'}{\tilde{X'}}{X'}$ with a morphism $\map{\tilde{\pi}}{\tilde{X}}{\tilde{X}'}$ as in the diagram